nyxtom/dive/README.md

 // calculate partial pressures for above but in salt water dive.partialPressureAtDepth(10, 0.79, true); // 1.5642 bar absolute dive.partialPressureAtDepth(10, 0.21, true); // 0.4158 bar absolute

+// calculate water vapour pressure at a given temperature (degrees celcius)
+// use the conversion tools to calculate in terms of bars var mmHg = dive.waterVapourPressure(35.2); // 42.538675172399344 mmHg var pascals = dive.mmHgToPascal(mmHg); // 5671.357731455468 Pascal
+dive.pascalToBar(pascals); // 0.056713577314554675 bar

+// notice the 0.0567 bar above? we can plug that into the Buhlmann Decompression Algorithm
 ```

+## Notice of Use
+This library was built for pure research and educational purposes only.
+Use at your own risk.
+I am not responsible for any injuries that may
+occur as a result of experimenting with this software.
+Always
+use a backup dive computer when experimenting with educational tools like
+this and others that may implement various diving algorithms.
+It would be
+nice if other dive companies followed by publishing their implementations
+so the research and dive community could improve on it and ultimately
+protect more people.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/gruntjs/grunt).